gruntwork-io/docs/_docs-sources/iac/getting-started/deploying-a-module.md

 ### Run Terraform plan

 Terraform will generate an execution plan using the `plan` action.
 The plan will show what resources Terraform determines need to be created or modified.
-The resources are determined based on the resources already existing in the lockfile (or the lack of existence of) and the current state of the deployed resources (e.g., an AWS Lambda function).
-For example, if you applied the module from this guide with only the IAM role defined, then added the AWS Lambda function, the subsequent plan would show that only the Lambda needs to be created.

 Running `terraform plan` is helpful when developing modules, to confirm that the Terraform code you are writing, and to confirm what resources will be created or modified when applying the module in your AWS account.